-Program DescriptionThe Loma Linda University Drug and Alcohol Counseling Certificate Program is a 100% online, post-baccalaureate program designed to further masters'-level behavioral health professionals' practical knowledge in addressing the needs of substance abusing individuals and their families.
-The certificate specifically targets individuals pursuing licensure or licensed as a mental health professional.
-The certificate opens the possibility for additional national credentials.
-Thirteen quarter units (nine academic units plus four practicum units) are taken over four quarters.
-Most courses are offered in asynchronous formats, which is especially convenient for working adults (Practicums are synchronous courses).
+Program DescriptionThe Drug and Alcohol Counseling certificate program is a 100% online, post-baccalaureate program designed to further master's-level behavioral health professionals' practical knowledge in addressing the needs of individuals with substance use disorders and their families.
+The certificate is specifically targeted toward individuals pursuing licensure or already licensed as mental health professionals.
+Thirteen quarter units (nine academic units and four practicum units) are taken over four quarters.
 Students complete 200 hours of supervised field experience in an acceptable treatment setting.
-Applications are accepted throughout the year for starts in fall, winter, spring and summer quarters.
+Courses are offered as a mixture of synchronous and asynchronous formats, which is especially convenient for working adults.
+Applications are accepted throughout the year.

 Program LengthOne year (12 months) or four quarters

 Possible CareersGraduates may find employment as addiction counselors, substance abuse counselors in a variety of settings, including inpatient, outpatient and residential treatment settings.
 With the appropriate licensure, qualified individuals may work in private practice settings.

 |Quarter||Application Open||Priority Deadline||Final Deadline|

 |Winter of 2022||Jul 14, 2021||Oct 15, 2021||Nov 20, 2021|